Adding a USB Camera

 - Add the ID and save the configuration

-- Click settings, select the camera, and then click add camera
+- Click settings, select camera, and then click add camera

-- Enter a preferred name and click save
+- Enter your preferred name and click save

 Check if Enabled

-- Click on the dashboard; normally, the camera feed should appear
+- Click dashboard and the camera feed should appear normally

-- If it does not display, restarting the system should resolve the issue
+- If it does not display, restart the system